barumau/pandunia/english/isolating_pandunia_phrases.md

 **mau la lit i bon dom hewan.**
 _Cat, that little and good home's animal._
-A cat is a little and good household animal.
+The cat is that little and good household animal.

 =================================================